m41na/espresso/docs/README.md

 5. Change default password - ```mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY '<new password>';```
 6. Exec into container to look around - ```docker exec -it local-mysql-server bash```

-While signed in as _root_, create a new non-root user for use with installing wordpress
+While signed in as _root_, create a new _non-root_ user with _superuser_ privileges for installing WordPress

 1. create new user (let's assume the name mysqluser)
    ```mysql> CREATE USER 'mysqluser'@'%' IDENTIFIED BY '<user password>';```